What does it mean to use “story” in marketing?

 Turn the system into copy

-Translate the seven parts into plain, skimmable messaging.
+Translate the eight parts into plain, skimmable messaging.
 Keep the promise tight and the path obvious.

 Snippet-ready: One page.
 One path.
 One promise.